1982 Alberta general election: History

 The Social Credit Party bottomed out after spending a decade in the wilderness after losing power in 1971.
 In a harbinger of things to come, Socred leader Robert Curtis Clark returned to the backbench shortly after the 1979 election, and retired from politics in 1981.
 Clark's old seat of Olds-Didsbury was resoundingly lost to the WCC in the ensuing by-election, dropping the Socreds to only three seats, one short of official party status.
 In March 1982, Socred parliamentary leader Raymond Speaker announced the Socreds would sit out the election.
 A resolution was put forward to disband the party, but failed.
 After the writs were issued for the 1982 election, two of the remaining three Socred MLAs, Speaker and Walt Buck, resigned from the party to run for reelection as independents.
 The third, Fred Mandeville, opted not to run for reelection.
 With no incumbents for the first time since 1935 and no full-time leader, the party's share of the popular vote fell from almost 20% to less than one percent.
 It was shut out of the legislature for the first time since 1935, never to return.
 Speaker and Buck, however, did win reelection, and later formed the Representative Party of Alberta after being denied opposition status.

 The New Democratic Party, led by Grant Notley, became the official opposition when Ray Martin was elected to the legislature.
 Notley had been the sole NDP MLA for more than a decade.

 The WCC, a party that advocated the separation of the four western provinces of Canada to form a new country, had surprised Canadians when Kesler won his by-election and took a seat in the Alberta legislature.
 Although Kesler lost his seat in this election after he changed electoral districts from Olds-Didsbury and ran in Highwood, the WCC won almost 12% of the popular vote.

 The Alberta Reform Movement, a new party founded by ex-Progressive Conservative Tom Sindlinger was caught unaware when the election was called, and ended up losing its only seat in Calgary Buffalo.

+Opinion polls

 Results

 Overall voter turnout was 66.00%.